What is sleep and why do we do it?

 We distinguish sleep from wakefulness by our lack of ability to react to stimuli; however, sleep is more easily reversed than the states of being comatose or being in hibernation.

-REM, or Rapid Eye Movement is just one of the five stages of sleep that people experience.
-REM is characterized by quick and random eye movements, which includes paralysis of the muscles.
+REM Sleep, or Rapid Eye Movement Sleep is just one of the five stages of sleep that people experience.
+REM is characterized by quick and random eye movements, which includes paralysis of the muscles during sleep.
 When we’re asleep, most animals’ systems move to an anabolic state in order to build up the immune, muscular, skeletal and nervous systems.

 In non-human animals, sleep is observed in mammals, reptiles, birds, fish, amphibians, and in some form even in insects and nematodes.